-The Company did not have significant new lease contracts in 2022 and 2021.
-The Company leases buildings for the use of offices with lease terms of 3-4 years.
-The Company does not have bargain purchase options to acquire the buildings at the expiry of the lease periods.
+The Company did not have significant new lease contracts in 2023 and 2022.
+The Company leases buildings for the use of offices with lease terms of 2-3 years.
+The Company does not have bargain purchase options to acquire the buildings at the expiration of the lease periods.
 In addition, the Company is prohibited from subleasing or transferring all or any portion of the underlying assets without the lessor's consent.